johnlindquist/slid/slides/06_custom_agents.md

 # Custom Agents

-Define specialized personas with `--agent` and markdown files.
+Define specialized personas using `--agent` and Markdown files.

 ## Create an Agent